Autumn Budget Statement 2023: UK Housing Market Effect

 Which is able to happen due to the decision to reduce debt and ensure effective operation of public services, reaffirming commitments to allocate funds for the NHS, adult social care and schools.

-Will the Autumn Statement Stamp Duty changes affect house prices?
+Did the Autumn Statement Stamp Duty changes affect house prices?

 The Autumn Statement announced by Chancellor Jeremy Hunt did not include any changes to Stamp Duty.
 As a result, there are no specific measures outlined in the statement that would directly impact Stamp Duty or have a direct effect on house prices.

-The disappointment expressed by industry experts in the absence of Stamp Duty changes suggests that, at least for now, there are no immediate adjustments to the property tax
+The disappointment expressed by industry experts in the absence of Stamp Duty changes suggests that, at least for now, there are no immediate adjustments to the property tax.

-Does Jeremy Hunt's Autumn Budget affect house prices?
+Did Jeremy Hunt's Autumn Budget affect house prices?

 The Autumn Budget Statement 2023 does seem to have some effect on house prices, as suggested by the OBR and economic indicators.